 We are committed to helping students become better writers, speakers, creators and thinkers.
 We want them to learn and innovatively harness the technologies that are transforming the way we communicate.
 We promote the primacy of accuracy, integrity, professional standards and ethical principles.

-The school prepares students for careers and lives of purpose through excellent classes, outstanding student media, professional internships, entrepreneurial experiences and other forms of engaged learning.
+We prepare students for careers and lives of purpose through excellent classes, outstanding student media, professional internships, entrepreneurial experiences and other forms of engaged learning.